mdeweerd/zha-toolkit/README.md

 ```

-Exemple to send the on command to an OnOff Cluster.
+# Example: Send on command to an OnOff Cluster.
 These were tested
 with a real device:

 ```yaml